-Course Name: Jurisprudence Course Code: A1202203 Semester: 2
+Course Name: Jurisprudence

+Semester: 2

-Course Outcomes: On successful completion of this course, the student will be able to:
+Course Outcomes: -On successful completion of this course, the students will be able to:

-CO Statement CO1 Distinguish between the major chronicled schools of law concerning the nature of law.
-CO2 Differentiate between the term of legislation, precedent and their types.
+CO Statement CO1 Define the major chronicled schools of law concerning the nature of law.
+CO2 Understand and Differentiate between the term of legislation, precedent and their types.
 CO3 Describe the value of custom and how does custom becomes the law and its validity.
 CO4 Critically analyze the problems relating to law and legal theory and gives appropriate alternatives.
 CO5 Explain the term custom and when does custom become a law and its validity.

-Jurisprudence - Meaning, Nature, Purpose and Functions of Law, Kinds & Classification of Law.
+Jurisprudence - Meaning, Nature, Purpose and Functions of Law, Kinds & Classification of Law